Skip to main content

 Cross disciplinary collaborations with Kneehigh Theatre Company and the Watermill Theatre have led to numerous indoor and outdoor installations, events, objects, and costumes for performance.
 She continues to explore shaping sound through the language of sculpture: creating evolving installations in Bath and pieces for Coldplay for international performances in 2019, 2021 and 2022.

-As an artist educator, Julieann has devised and led projects in schools, museums, galleries and communities, nationally and internationally.
+As a socially engaged artist, Julieann has devised and led projects in schools, museums, galleries and communities, nationally and internationally.
 She has held the positions of Head of Education at Roche Court Educational Trust (New Art Centre, Wiltshire) and Contemporary Arts Practice lecturer and subject leader at Bath Spa University, plus many artist-in-residence posts including in Kerala (India), Santarem (Portugal) and at the V&A (London).
 She has given numerous talks on her work and creative engagement, including at the Berlinische Galerie (Berlin) for the British Council, at the the V&A for the International Museums Education Conference, at the Victoria Art Gallery (Bath), the Crafts Council, NSEAD National Conference, the Being Human Festival and at the Natural History Museum, London.
 In December 2022, as a member of the Multisensory Art Project Team, she received the national Marsh Award for Excellence in Visual Arts Engagement for annual projects for children with PMLD (Profound and Multiple Learning Difficulties).

 Featured in